 There are many managed service providers on the market that offer the managed backup service to their clients.
 You can increase your profit by implementing the following advice.

 First, improve the level of protection by keeping important data in multiple cloud storage locations.
 Even the biggest cloud providers can suffer downtime due to natural disasters or other threats.
-Making one more copy of the critical data brings this risk down to the minimum.
+Making one more copy of the critical data (following the 3-2-1 backup rule) brings this risk down to the minimum.

 Second, understand that backing up your customer’s data to the offsite data storage makes your IT services more reliable.
 If you can guarantee that your client will always has access to their data you will gain more trust and your clients won’t even think of searching for another provider.